obraunsdorf/playbook-creator/README.md

 ## How to install PBC
   * **On Windows**
   Download the latest release of Playbook Creator for Windows at https://github.com/obraunsdorf/playbook-creator/releases.
   This is a setup file.
-Please follow the instructions of the setup to complete the installation.
+The Microsoft Defender installer will show a warning because of "Unknown publisher".
+Click on "Run anyway" and follow the instructions of the setup to complete the installation.
+(The warning is shown because I do not have Microsoft Developer Certificate because the cost some money).
   * **On MacOS X**
   Download the latest release of Playbook Creator for MacOSX at https://github.com/obraunsdorf/playbook-creator/releases.
   This is a DMG-file.
 Just open it and drag&drop the PlaybookCreator app to your Applications folder.
   => Open PlaybookCreator by right-clicking on it and select "Open".
   If you try to open it via double-click MacOS will complain that it cannot open the app because it is from an unidentified developer.
 This is because I am not a registered as a developer on Apple.
-I can think about registering there if that is important to someone.
   * **On Linux**
     1. Install Qt: `apt-get install qt5-default`
     2. Download Playbook Creator for Linux at https://github.com/obraunsdorf/playbook-creator/releases